-Need for Small Industries Development Corporation (SIDCO) - SIDCS has been set up which is known as Small Industries Development Corporation.
+In many state governments, for the promotion of small scale industries, a separate corporation has been set up which is known as Small Industries Development Corporation.
 They undertake all kinds of activities for the promotion of small scale industries.
 Right from the stage of